Buy tickets to anywhere in Great Britain

 We do not normally accept claims where trains are delayed, and you were told about the delay before you bought your ticket and you still decided to travel.

 If unforeseen circumstances mean that we have had to introduce an emergency timetable, these compensation arrangements will be based upon that timetable.

 The levels of compensation described above sets out our general policy regarding compensation but do not in any way limit or exclude your legal rights as a consumer under the Consumer Rights Act 2015 or otherwise.
 We always consider each claim made to us on its merits.

 When travelling for flights or international connections we strongly recommend planning your journey to allow 2.5 hours from scheduled arrival at the airport to the closure of the check in time, and to purchase appropriate travel insurance.

-We aim to hand out Customer Services information leaflets to all passengers on our trains where delays of an hour or more occur, but if you do not have this information, please call us on 0345 603 4852 so that we can help you with your claim.
+We aim to hand out customer information leaflets to all passengers on our trains where delays of an hour or more occur, but if you do not have this information, please call us on 0345 603 4852 (option 5) so that we can help you with your claim.

-For compensation to be considered, your claim must be received by our Customer Service team within 28 days of you completing the relevant journey.
+For compensation to be considered, your claim must be received by our Customer Relations team within 28 days of you completing the relevant journey.
 To process your request, we need information about your tickets.
-Please use the form on our website at grandcentralrail.com, or send your tickets or a photograph or a scan of the tickets and any other details:
+Please use the form on our website at grandcentralrail.com, or send your tickets, a photograph or a scan of the tickets and any other details:

 By post to: Customer Relations Manager, Grand Central Railway, PO Box 5871, Sheffield, S1 9GP